MicrosoftDocs/learn/learn-pr/azure/migrate-vmware-workloads-on-premises-azure-vmware-solution/includes/3-vmware-hcx-deployment-installation.md

 ## Deploy the VMware HCX Connector OVA on-premises
 Next, the HCX Connector OVA file needs to be installed in the on-premises VMware environment.
 Sign in to the web GUI of vCenter, and begin deployment of the OVA file on-premises.

-1. Right-click on the vCenter datacenter, and select **Deploy OVF Template**.
+1. Right-click the vCenter datacenter, and select **Deploy OVF Template**.

     :::image type="content" source="../media/3-deploy-ovf-template.png" alt-text="Screenshot that shows how to deploy the OVA file downloaded for HCX Connector on-premises in vCenter.":::